 In Table I we mentioned energy scales and length scales typical of atomic physics.
 Particle physics involves even shorter length scales and higher energy scales.
-Particle physics is studied using field theories (see the Lectures by J-B Fournier).
+Particle physics is studied using field theories (see the Lectures by J-B Fournier and Julien Serreau).
 While standard textbooks in Statistical Mechanics do not use a field theoretical formulation, it is indeed pretty straightforward to apply Statistical Mechanics notions to field theories - a theory with 'infinite' degrees of freedom, one for each space-point.

 Equilibrium statistical mechanics also makes another very important assumption that we shall explain in more detail below.
 Namely, that of the equilibration of the macroscopic system.
 Some very interesting systems do not match this hypothesis, either because the time scales over which they evolve are too short to reach equilibrium or because the microscopic dynamics is not Hamiltonian.
 Still, one would like to use Probabilistic arguments to characterise the macroscopic behaviour of out of equilibrium systems as well.
-This is possible in a number of cases although we will not discuss them in these Lectures (see the Lectures by D. Mouhanna & F. van Wijland).
+This is possible in a number of cases although we will not discuss them in these Lectures (see the Lectures by D. Mouhanna & C. Deroulers on the one hand and Julien Tailleur on the other).
 Indeed, deriving a theoretical framework to describe the behaviour of macroscopic systems out of equilibrium is one the present major challenges in theoretical physics.

 Analytic solutions of macroscopic systems (be them in equilibrium or not) are limited to rather simple cases (typically in very low dimension or in the mean-field limit.
 Numerical methods, viz. computer simulations, are very useful to treat complex systems.
-These are discussed in the Lectures by F. Krzakala.
+These are discussed in the Lectures by P. Viot and M. Weigt.

-2.1.2 Elements in statistical mechanics
+1.1.2 Elements in statistical mechanics

-Let us recall here some important features of Statistical Mechanics [4, 5, 6, 7, 8].
-A short account of classical mechanics is given in [9] with special emphasis on the integrability properties that we will investigate in Sec.
+Let us recall here some important features of Statistical Mechanics [3, 4, 5, 6, 7].
+A short account of classical mechanics is given in [8] with special emphasis on the integrability properties that we will investigate in Sec.
 1.3.
-A specially careful discussion of the passage from classical mechanics to statistical physics is given in [10, 11].
+A specially careful discussion of the passage from classical mechanics to statistical physics is given in [9, 10].

 The state of a classical system with i = 1, ..., N particles moving in d-dimensional real space is fully characterised by a point in the 2dN dimensional phase space Γ .
 The coordinates of phase space are the real space coordinates of the particles, q_i^a , where i is the particle label and a = 1, ..., d is the label of the real space coordinates, and the particles' momenta, p_i^a .
-It is convenient to represent a point in phase space with a 2dN-dimensional vector, e.g. $\vec{Y} = (\vec{Q}, \vec{P}) = (q_1^1, q_1^2, q_1^3, q_2^1, q_2^2, q_3^3, ..., q_N^1, q_N^2, q_N^3, p_1^1, p_1^2, p_1^3, p_2^1, p_2^2, p_3^3, ..., p_N^1, p_N^2, p_N^3)$ in d = 3.
+It is convenient to represent a point in phase space with a 2dN-dimensional vector, e.g. $\vec{Y} = (\vec{Q}, \vec{P}) = (q_1^1, q_1^2, q_1^3, q_2^1, q_2^2, q_2^3, ..., q_N^1, q_N^2, q_N^3, p_1^1, p_1^2, p_1^3, p_2^1, p_2^2, p_3^2, ..., p_N^1, p_N^2, p_N^3)$ in d = 3.
 This problem has dN degrees of freedom and the phase space has dimension 2dN.